Ebrima Manneh: Disappearance

-The Gambia Echo newspaper reported on January 13, 2007 that Manneh was in the Fatoto police station in December 2006.
+The Gambia Echo newspaper reported on January 13, 2007, that Manneh was in the Fatoto police station in December 2006.
 He is said to have been detained in various police stations in the country in the last five months before that, the last three in Fatoto.
 Meanwhile, human rights organizations, including Reporters Without Borders, had drafted a petition to Gambian President Jammeh to secure Manneh's release.
 In recent months, the government had continued to deny knowing anything about Manneh's whereabouts.
 In late February 2007, a police spokesman spoke publicly about the Manneh case for the first time.
 However, this should never have been stopped at the named police stations.
 The police said they had received relevant statements from the population regarding Manneh's whereabouts.

-When a journalist was investigating in April 2007, Manneh was no longer in Fatoto it is said that he was relocated to an unknown destination in February.
+When a journalist was investigating in April 2007, Manneh was no longer in Fatoto; it is said that he was relocated to an unknown destination in February.
 While police said they knew nothing about him, it was suggested that he had been transferred to Kombo at the time.

 On March 16, 2011, President Jammeh is said to have made a statement to representatives of the press.
 At the time, he claimed that the government had nothing to do with Chief Manneh's death ("Let me make it very clear that the government has nothing to do with Chief Manneh's death").
 Rumors of the death spread as early as June 2009.

 Amnesty International considers him to be a prisoner of conscience and named him a 2011 "priority case".
 The Committee to Protect Journalists has also called for his release and demanded that authorities account for his disappearance.
 The Committee described his arrest as part of "a climate of fear created by the unsolved murder of prominent Gambian editor Deyda Hydara, a series of unsolved arsons of media houses, and a pattern of government intimidation and prosecution of journalists."

 In January 2017, his family was informed of his death.
+They were not given any information as to how he had died nor who was responsible.
+In November that same year, the government of Gambia showed they were ready to compensate Manneh's family for the violation of rights by Yahya Jammeh's administration.
+The payment was to comply with the rulings of the Economic Community of West African States (ECOWAS) Court of Justice.

 In March 2019, The Point newspaper reported that Manneh died in mid-2008, while being transported from a police station to Diabugu Batapa hospital.
 It is said that he was buried behind the local police station.